VoxForge/Robocallblocker/README.md

 ***OBIHAI OBI110 - setting up basic communications between OBI110 and FreePBX***

-This document assumes that you have your OBI110 connected to your network and telephone jack, and you have installed [FreePBX 14 (with version 13 of Asterisk)](https://www.freepbx.org/downloads/) on a dedicated computer, which is connected to the same network.
-The OBI110 ip address is 192.168.1.13, FreePBX is at 192.168.1.11, and your router is at 192.168.1.1.
+This document assumes that you have your OBI110 connected to your network and telephone jack, and have installed [FreePBX 14 (with version 13 of Asterisk)](https://www.freepbx.org/downloads/) on a dedicated computer, which is connected to the same network as the OBI110.

+The OBI110 ip address is assumed to be 192.168.1.13, FreePBX is at 192.168.1.11, and your router is at 192.168.1.1.
+Change this to reflect your network settings.
+This document also assumes that your home phone number is 555-555-1234 - change this to your phone number.

 **1. OBI110 Network Settings**